GreaterThanTechnologies/NewJavaScriptProject/README.md

 # Joint Venture Partner Manager App
 by James Hyatt
 **********
+This application was created during the fourth phase of FlatIron School's Software Engineering Full-time Online course.
+The intention of this application is to showcase that we have learned enough JavaScript to continue on in the program.
+This application will not be further developed after the course is completed.
+**********
 ## How to set up the App
 0. This app works best with Ruby 2.6.1 & Rails 6.1.3.1.
 1. Visit my [Github repository]